rich-newman/typescript-analyzer/README.md

 ### TSLint Errors/Warnings and defaultSeverity

-TSLint now has its own errors and warnings.
+TSLint has its own errors and warnings.
 However TSLint 'errors' are different from the usual errors in Visual Studio in the sense that they are not serious problems that will halt a build.
 Trailing whitespace is by default an 'error' in TSLint for example.

 As a result all TSLint errors and warnings are by default displayed as warnings in the Visual Studio Error List.